In need of a few new advertisement ideas?

 Google Optimize rolled out with a slew of new programs in Google Analytics 360.

 The use of Optimize will make it easier for advertisers to A/B different elements of their campaign landing page, at either the campaign, ad groups, or keyword level.
+As an advertisement idea, it’s invaluable.

 Google gives a good example of targeting high-end customers using Optimize.